isb-cgc/readthedocs/docs/source/sections/ReleaseNotes/WebAppReleaseNotes.rst

 **Known Issues**

-- Analysis Type: Seq peek Formatting is Elongated on occasion
+- Analysis Type: Seq peek Formatting is Elongated on occasion.
 - If the user shares a Cohort, neither the owner nor the person who was granted access to the Cohort will receive a confirmation email when sharing a Cohort.
 - CCLE data cannot be plotted when working with workbooks.
 ISB-CGC will resolve this functionality after the GDC formally releases CCLE data.
 - When a user duplicates a Worksheet, then tries to implement the log scale, it will not function properly.